Unipotent linear suspensions of free groups: Introduction

-It was proved that, when $F_n$ is a free group, $F_n\hookrightarrow F_n\rtimes \bbZ$ possesses a geometry that detects possibilities of reduction: it is relatively hyperbolic with respect to some sub-suspensions of some subgroups of $F_n$ (its parabolic subgroups), whose conjugacy classes are preserved by $\phi$, on which it induces polynomial growth of conjugacy classes \cite{dahmani_li_relative_2022, ghosh_relative_2018}.
-This leads to the following \emph{suspension classification of elements of $\out{F_n}$}: their suspensions either \begin{enumerate} \item do not admit non-trivial relatively hyperbolic structure, or are \emph{NRH} groups, in which case the corresponding automorphism is polynomially growing, or \item hyperbolic groups, in which case the automorphism is atoroidal and exponentially growing, or \item hyperbolic relative to a non-empty family of NRH subgroups, in which case the automorphism is exponentialy growing, but there are subgroups of $F_n$ on which the restriction is polynomially growing. \end{enumerate} This classification is not compatible with standard reducible/irreducible classification that has proven itself so useful in the study of $\out{F_n}$ and the dynamics of actions on outer space, but it does provide a concept of reducibility that allows us to recast semisimplicity in a way that is amenable to the conjugacy problem in $\out{F_n}$.
+It was proved in \cite{dahmani_li_relative_2022, ghosh_relative_2018} that, when $F$ is a finitely generated free group, $F\hookrightarrow F\rtimes \bbZ$ possesses a geometry that detects possibilities of reduction: it is relatively hyperbolic with respect to some sub-suspensions of some subgroups of $F$ (its parabolic subgroups), whose conjugacy classes are preserved by $\phi$, on which it induces polynomial growth of conjugacy classes.
+This leads to the following \emph{suspension classification of elements of $\out{F}$}: their suspensions either \begin{enumerate} \item do not admit non-trivial relatively hyperbolic structure, in which case they are called \emph{NRH groups}, and the corresponding automorphism is polynomially growing, or \item are hyperbolic groups, in which case the automorphism is atoroidal and exponentially growing, or \item are hyperbolic relative to a non-empty family of NRH subgroups, in which case the automorphism is exponentially growing, but there are subgroups of $F$ on which the restriction is polynomially growing. \end{enumerate} This classification is not compatible with standard reducible/irreducible classification that has proven itself so useful in the study of $\out{F}$ and the dynamics of actions on outer space, but it does provide a concept of reducibility that allows us to recast semisimplicity in a way that is amenable to the conjugacy problem in $\out{F}$.

-Recall that the $F_n$-analogue of a decomposition into direct summands for a vector space, or a decomposition into subsurfaces for a surface, is a free product decomposition.
+Recall that the free group analogue of a decomposition into direct summands for a vector space, or a decomposition into subsurfaces for a surface, is a free product decomposition.
 These all correspond to the semisimple regime, where reducible automorphisms are just direct sums of simpler irreducible automorphisms.